joshuamkite/terraform-aws-ssh-bastion-service/README.md

 * `iam-helper` is made available as a read-only volume to the docker container as /opt.
 * `iam-authorized-keys-command` is the Go binary that gets the users and ssh public keys from aws - it is built during bastion deployment
 * `ssh_populate.sh` is the container entry point and populates the local user accounts using the go binary
 * `sshd_worker/Dockerfile` is obviously the docker build configuration.
-It uses Ubuntu (16.04) from the public Docker registry.
+It uses Ubuntu 16.04/18.04 from the public Docker registry and installs additional public packages.
+This file is not used if you specify a custom docker image.

 ## Sample policy for other accounts